SergeiEensalu/System_Modeling/Sander Jenk/lecture1.md

 # Lecture 1

 ## My story
+### What do you expect from Systems Modeling?
-I'm unfamiliar with Systems modeling so I would like to learn different modeling methods to be a more complete developer.
+I'm unfamiliar with Systems modeling so I would like to learn different modeling methods.
+### Which software architectures/modeling techniques have you already worked with?
+I have worked on projects with layered architectures (MVC)
+### Who are you, why are you studying in SE master?
+I'm studying SE to be a more complete developer
+### What are your software development skills?
+I have worked as a developer for 3 years, mostly with .NET and Angular web applications
+### What are your weaknesses regardign software development?
+Testing skills

 ## Selected software architecture definition